- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 With so many ways to use Grammarly, there’s no mystery as to why it’s one of the most popular grammar, punctuation, and spell check systems in the world.

-Grammarly’s ideal audience is also pretty big.
-From an educational level, its ideal user ranges from students on the high school and college levels looking for ways to improve their writing assignments, to educators searching for errors and plagiarism in their students’ work.
+Grammarly is a good fit for everyone from high school and college students looking for ways to improve their writing assignments, to educators searching for errors and plagiarism in their students’ work.

-But while all of these differing demographics have a use for Grammarly’s services, do they all need Grammarly Premium?
-Can any of them just get by with what Grammarly offers for free?
+But while all of these differing demographics have a use for Grammarly’s grammar checking, do they all need Grammarly Premium?
+Can any of them just get by with a free Grammarly account?

-According to this image, the only service offered in Grammarly’s free plan is critical grammar and spelling checks.
+According to this image, the only service offered in Grammarly’s free plan is the critical spelling and grammar checks.

 This is great for more casual writers.
 Someone like a high school student or a non-writing employee could make great use of this.

-By activating Grammarly’s browser add-on, they can communicate effectively through email.
+By activating the Grammarly Chrome browser add-ons, you can communicate effectively through email.
 It’s always embarrassing when you go back and forth with a colleague or client and realize afterwards that your copy is full of missed typos.

-Furthermore, Grammarly’s mobile apps and browser add ons can police your text message conversations, Facebook messages, and tweets, ensuring that you’re not sending off some humiliating autocorrected mess to a special someone.
+The Grammarly Chrome and mobile app add-ons (like the Grammarly Keyboard) can police everything from your text message conversations, to Facebook messages, and tweets, ensuring that you’re not sending off some humiliating auto-corrected mess to a special someone.

 Grammarly acts like any old spell checker, highlighting your mistakes in red.
 If you hover your cursor over the mistake, it will offer you a correction.
 You can click on the suggestion to make it instantly.